infosec-ucalgary/magpieCTF-2023/challenges/reverse-engineering/eseng-hardreveng/challenge_ideas.md

 vector calc.

 ### if there's time
-adjust the challenge to not move the dishes, but move the satellites themselves until the dishes line up. for extra pain, define the force vector the satellite will need to propel by. this would be hell to attack, but also hell to program.
+- adjust the challenge to not move the dishes, but move the satellites themselves until the dishes line up. for extra pain, define the force vector the satellite will need to propel by. this would be hell to attack, but also hell to program.

+- enforce a rule that requires satellites to effectively discover the location of other satellites. (ie. control center will need to search for a satellite, connect to said satellite and request that satellite to search for others manually). then evenually the entire network could be established
+  - add a function that will search the area around the currently focused item